 Bahá’í World/Volume 26/Mount Carmel Projects, Progress 97-98

-Progress 1997—98
+MOUNT CARMEL PROJECTS: Progress 1997-98[edit]

-1 n 1990 work began on the monumental construction projects now nearing completion at the Bahá’í World Centre on Mount Carmel in Haifa, Israel.
-These projects include the completion of nineteen terraces, nine below and nine above the Shrine of the Báb, which have been designed to provide a formal approach t0 this holy place and also to enhance its beauty.
+In 1990 work began on the monumental construction projects now nearing completion at the Bahá’í World Centre on Mount Carmel in Haifa, Israel.
+These projects include the completion of nineteen terraces, nine below and nine above the Shrine of the Báb, which have been designed to provide a formal approach to this holy place and also to enhance its beauty.
 The other focus of the projects is the construction of buildings to house the senior administrative institutions of the Bahá’í Faith.
-Under construction are the Centre for the Study of the Texts, seat of a research center that assists the Universal House of Justice to fulfill its legislative function, and the International Teaching Centre, seat of the institution with global responsibility for the protection and propagation Of the Bahá’í Faith.
+Under construction are the Centre for the Study of the Texts, seat of a research center that assists the Universal House of Justice to fulfill its legislative function, and the International Teaching Centre, seat of the institution with global responsibility for the protection and propagation of the Bahá’í Faith.
 The development of an underground extension to the existing Archives Building is also underway.
 All of the projects are scheduled for completion around the turn of the century.

-During the period between Riḍván 154 and Riḍván 155 BE.
-(21 April 1997 to 21 April 1998), “the construction projects on Mount Carmel maintained a dazzling momentum,” with the result
+During the period between Ridván 154 and Ridván 155 B.E.
+(21 April 1997 to 21 April 1998), "the construction projects on Mount Carmel maintained a dazzling momentum," with the result

 [Page 80]

-that all structural work was completed in advance of the Eighth International Bahá’í Convention in April 1998.1 During this period the Mount Carmel Projects office took on additional responsibilities, managing greater parcels of the construction work and directing firsthand the purchase and supply of necessary raw materials.
-Although the change greatly increased pressure 011 Projects staff, the end result was greater economy, quality control, and flexibility in the construction program—without compromise either to the
+that all structural work was completed in advance of the Eighth International Bahá’í Convention in April 1998.
+During this period the Mount Carmel Projects office took on additional responsibilities, managing greater parcels of the construction work and directing firsthand the purchase and supply of necessary raw materials.
+Although the change greatly increased pressure on Projects staff, the end result was greater economy, quality control, and flexibility in the construction program without compromise either to the structural integrity or to the aesthetic value of the projects.
+The costs of alternative methods of construction were carefully reviewed, and materials and design solutions were adopted to derive the most value from every dollar contributed—sometimes at great personal sacrifice—by Bahá’ís from all over the world.

-Seeking experienced manpower for the various disciplines involved in the work, the Mount Carmel Projects team drew on a diverse group of experts and workers from China, Romania, Turkey, F rance, Italy, and Canada, in addition to the large numbers of Israeli workers already engaged in the projects.
+Seeking experienced manpower for the various disciplines involved in the work, the Mount Carmel Projects team drew on a diverse group of experts and workers from China, Romania, Turkey, France, Italy, and Canada, in addition to the large numbers of Israeli workers already engaged in the projects.

-1. The Universal House of Justice, letter to the Bahá’ís Of the world, Riḍván 154 BE.
+1. The Universal House of Justice, letter to the Bahá’ís of the world, Ridván 154 B.E.
 (1997, unpublished).

 [Page 81]

-Terraces Of the Shrine of the Bab
+Terraces of the Shrine of the Báb[edit]

-The terraces of the Shrine of the Bab have been designed to create a majestic setting for the pathway leading to the Shrine, which Bahá’ís regard as one of the two holiest spots in the world.
-For this reason the terraces must not only display beautiful gardens set in an exquisite landscape but should conduee to an atmosphere of reverence and serenity that inspires contemplation in both pilgrims and Visitors.
+The terraces of the Shrine of the Báb have been designed to create a majestic setting for the pathway leading to the Shrine, which Bahá’ís regard as one of the two holiest spots in the world.
+For this reason the terraces must not only display beautiful gardens set in an exquisite landscape but should conduce to an atmosphere of reverence and serenity that inspires contemplation in both pilgrims and visitors.
 Because of their relationship to the Shrine, the terraces effect the appearance of concentric circles emanating from it.
 All lines and curves direct the eye towards that central edifice, while the interplay of light, water, and ornamentation enhances the feelings of awe and reverence already inspired by the Shrine itself.
-Many spring flowering bulbs—earefully Chosen for their color and fragranee—were newly planted this year.
-Nestled into the contours and along the stone paths of the outer, less formal garden areas are groupings of plants and shrubs that add to a peaeefill, pleasant environment in which one can meditate and experience nature’s beauty.
-To protect the gardens on the steep upper portion of the mountain against erosion from the winter rains, gardeners planted a wide range of ground cover and flowering plants.

 One of the nearly completed terraces above the Shrine of the Báb, with the Seat of the Universal House of Justice in the background, March 1998.